 - Affiliation to a military member required to join

-- Interest-bearing (and dividend-paying) checking accounts
+- Interest-bearing (and dividend-paying) checking accounts with a decent annual percentage yield (APY)

 - No high-yield savings account options